JPKusumi/Kusumi512-Standalone/README.md

 # Kusumi512-Standalone
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Overview: Quantum-Resistant Symmetric Encryption Available Now
+## Quantum-Resistant Symmetric Encryption With Kusumi512

 The world faces the threat of quantum computers with the ability to break current cryptographic systems using algorithms like Grover's for symmetric ciphers.
 Kusumi512-Standalone is a .NET library that provides post-quantum symmetric encryption primitives to secure applications against these future threats.
 It offers Kusumi512 for bulk encryption and Kusumi512Poly1305 for authenticated encryption with associated data (AEAD).